top of page

 Natural childbirth, or unmedicated birth, is giving birth vaginally without pain medication.

 As a birth doula, I offer many tools to help my clients get in touch with their own strength and feel empowered in their own birth experiences.
-That's really the big secret to natural birth: finding the power within yourself and learning the tools to tap into that power.
+If giving birth without pain medication is something that you want for yourself, this post will support you in doing so.

 How to Give Birth Naturally